-For taxable years beginning in 2022, the dollar amount of average wages is $28,700 ($27,800 in 2021).
-This amount is used for limiting the small employer health insurance credit and for determining who is an eligible small employer for purposes of the credit.
+For taxable years beginning in 2023, the dollar amount of average wages is $30,700 ($28,700 in 2022).
+This amount is used for limiting the small employer health insurance credit and determining who is an eligible small employer for the credit.

 Business Meals and Entertainment Expenses

-Taxpayers who incur food and beverage expenses associated with operating a trade or business are able to deduct 100 percent (50 percent for tax years 2018-2020) of these expenses for tax years 2021 and 2022 (The Consolidated Appropriations Act, 2021) as long as the meal is provided by a restaurant.
+Taxpayers who incur food and beverage expenses associated with operating a trade or business can deduct 50 percent of these expenses in 2023.

 Employer-provided Transportation Fringe Benefits